ClintWinter/operation-full-throttle/courses/pluralsight/encapsulation-and-solid/2-encapsulation.md

 Queries - returns data

-CQS is a principle because it is very possible to not follow it, but even though you can do it, you shouldn't.
+CQS is a principle because it is very possible to not follow it.
+Even though you can get away with it, you shouldn't.

-### Postel's Law